Runtime Environment

 inputs

-A dictionary containing the inputs passed to the task’s operation.
+A dictionary containing the inputs declared on the task’s operation.

 connections